-Ms. Basian is member of the Board of Directors of publicly traded Aimia Inc. (TSX: AIM) and Newtopia (TSX.V NEWU) and private companies BookJane and Kognitiv Corporation.
-Ms. Basian is also President of KB Capital Management Inc., a strategy consulting and financial advisory firm.
+Ms. Basian is member of the Board of Directors of Aimia Inc. (TSX: AIM), Newtopia (TSX.V NEWU) and Kognitiv Corporation.
+Ms. Basian is the Chairman of the Board of Directors of a BookJane.
+She is also the President of KB Capital Management Inc., a strategy consulting and financial advisory firm and is the co-founder and Principal of 3NP Asset Management, a real estate company.
 Ms. Basian is a Chartered Accountant (CPA CA) and has an M.B.A. from IMD in Lausanne, Switzerland.
+Ms. Basian has specialized skills in the areas of finance, operations and risk management.